-| Ada source code: MPD Files | [ Ada compilers | Dansk ] |
+Ada source code: MPD Files | [ Ada compilers | Dansk ] |

-Tools for creating multi-part-dat (".mpd") files from
+Tools for creating multi-part-dat (".mpd

-MPD files into LDraw files again.
+") files, and for splitting the MPD files into LDraw files again.

 A MPD file is a collection of LDraw files in a practical text format ready to send by e-mail or post to Lugnet.